The following services are a sample of what SHS can provide:

 - Urine pregnancy tests can detect the presence of a pregnancy hormone (called human chorionic gonadotropin, or hCG) in a sample of urine.
 High levels of hCG are produced during pregnancy.

--The following are a sample of common STD tests done at SHS:
+-The following are a sample of common STI tests done at SHS:

 - Human Immunodeficiency Virus (HIV)- A human immunodeficiency virus (HIV) test detects antibodies to HIV in the blood.
 This determines whether an HIV infection is present (HIV-positive).
 HIV infects white blood cells called CD4+ cells, which are part of the body's immune system that help fight infections.
 HIV causes acquired immunodeficiency syndrome (AIDS), a long-term chronic disease that cannot be cured.